BlockchainInstituteChi/navigating-nfts/_collections/_slides/05-NFTs-vs-fungible-tokens.md

 <p>And that brings us to an important question.
 What do NFTs represent?</p>

-img : Modular.jpg
+img : HowAreNFTsDIfferent.jpg
-imgTitle : Modular
-imgAlt : Building blocks
+imgTitle : How Are NFTs Different imgAlt : A phone being split in two
 ---